What is LEPC?

 - Improve employer participation rates in employment and training programs

-- Improve rates of service coordination amongst local service providers
+- Improve rates of service coordination among local service providers

-- Increase service coordination rates amongst EO providers operating in the community
+- Increase service coordination rates among EO providers operating in the community

-- Improve integrated local planning of EO and non-EO services amongst service providers
+- Improve integrated local planning of EO and non-EO services among service providers

 The LEPC Goals